lsst-ts/observatory-ops-docs/Observing-Interface-Setup/environments.rst

 - ArgoCD: https://base-lsp.lsst.codes/argo-cd/
 - Slack: N/A

-.. _Observing-Interface-Environments-TTS:
+.. _Observing-Interface-Operational-Environments-TTS:

 Tucson Test Stand (TTS)
 -----------------------

 TTS is being assembled in Tucson and is still not available for use.
-This environment will be similar to that of :ref:`NTS <Observing-Interface-Environments-NTS>` and will be used mainly for development of deployment strategies.
+This operational environment will be similar to that of :ref:`NTS <Observing-Interface-Operational-Environments-NTS>` and will be used mainly for development of deployment strategies.

 - Nublado: https://tucson-teststand.lsst.codes/
 - Chronograf: https://chronograf-tucson-teststand-efd.lsst.codes/